Rayane-WD/Checkers/README.md

 4. Capture when possible is mandatory : ALL pieces not able to capture are darkened leaving you the way to capture it
 5. When a piece reach the end of the opponent team, the Pawn automatically become a Queen.
 A Queen has a better range of move.
 (Pawns are not blocked when she can capture).[img3]
 6. Multi-capture is not implemented.

+## How to win
+First player who capture opponents pawns win the game.

+## How to run
+Run the file * *Jeu de Dames.py* * file along with all other files in the same folder

+## Context
+This project was created as part of my studies in the 2nd year of my engineer school ESME Sudria in the major "Innovation".